dgaydukov/cert-spring5/files/spring5.md

 }
 ```

-First we need to build reactive repository.
-It's done very simple, just add new layer above your crud repository, and wrap all calls to Flux/Mono.
-Controller stay the same, but it returns not values but also Flux/Mono, and media type should be `MediaType.TEXT_EVENT_STREAM_VALUE` (server will create a response with `Content-Type: text/event-stream`)

-If you want to work with reactive spring data, your repo should extends from `ReactiveCrudRepository`.
+If you want to work with reactive spring data, your repo should extends from `ReactiveCrudRepository` where all calls return `Flux/Mono`.
 Notice that only cassandra and mongodb support true reactive programming.
+Controller stay the same, but it returns not values but also Flux/Mono, and media type should be `MediaType.TEXT_EVENT_STREAM_VALUE` (server will create a response with `Content-Type: text/event-stream`).
-Relational databases don't support reactive, due to blocking nature of JDBC.
-Although you can use `ReactiveCrudRepository` for relational db, it just wrap all calls to jdbc into `Flux/Mono`.
+Relational databases don't support reactive, due to blocking nature of `JDBC`.
+Although you can use `ReactiveCrudRepository` for relational db, it just wrap all calls to `JDBC` into `Flux/Mono`.

 To work with cassandra you should add to your `pom.xml`
 ```
 <dependency>